Ge Xin'ai

-Ge Xin'ai (葛新爱 (Ke Hsin-ai); born 1953) is a former female international table tennis player from China.
+Ge Xin'ai (葛新爱 (Ke Hsin-ai); born 1953) is a former international table tennis player from China.

 Table tennis career

 From 1975 to 1979 she won several medals in singles, doubles, and team events in the Asian Table Tennis Championships, and in the World Table Tennis Championships.

 The nine World Championship medals included five gold medals; one in the singles at the 1979 World Table Tennis Championships, three in the team event and one in the mixed doubles at the 1979 World Table Tennis Championships with Liang Geliang.